-Employees may use accumulated annual leave for any purpose after successful completion of their introductory period of employment.
+Employees may use accumulated annual leave for any purpose after successful completion of their introductory period or 90 days of employment, whichever is first.
 Leave is charged to the employee's leave balance until the balance of the leave account is zero.
 Employees can determine their last accumulated balance by reviewing their most recent paycheck stub, which indicates an accounting of the employee's leave.